Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 onUpdate() - Updating the state of the page

-When the user starts running a new version of your app with a page state from an older version of the app, Page.onUpdate() will be called, in which you can handle the update. onUpdate() will be passed two values:
+When the user starts running a new version of your app with a page state from an older version of the app, Page.onUpdate() will be called.
+In it, you can implement your own custom update logic if you want.

 • oldP, which contains the stored page variables